isomerpages/moe-damaisec/index.md

       title: Announcements
       id: announcements
       announcement_items:
+        - title: Back to School Information
+          date: 31 December 2025
+          announcement: Welcome back to school!
+Find out more about your "Back to School" programme in the link below!
+          link_text: Click here for the information!
+          link_url: /information/back-to-school-information/
         - title: Information for 2026 Sec 1 Cohort
           date: 18 December 2025
           announcement: Welcome to the Damai family!
 Find out more about Sec 1